the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 You can see the preview of the generated `CITATION.cff` file on the right.

-If there are issues in the fields, the error message will be shown in red text and the preview widget will have a red border around it.
+If there are issues in any of the fields, an error message will be shown in red text, and the preview widget will have a red border around it.

 The error message should disappear from this screen after you have filled the required fields, although the border of the generated CFF will remain red until you have filled all the required fields.
 Click next to continue to Authors screen.